 Have a kitchen base cabinet with shelves that are disorganized and hard to reach?
 Make it work with these step-by-step instructions on how to convert shelves to drawers.

-Recently, I have been on a quest to get organized…and I have now moved on to the kitchen which can really use some help!
+Recently, I have been on a quest to get organized.
+And I have now moved on to the kitchen which can really use some help!

-The original cabinet was a standard set of drawers with a shelf inside.
+Especially the base cabinets that have a standard set of drawers with a shelf inside.

 So then I thought I would buy some of those pull-out drawers that fit inside the cabinets.

 Until I realized that because my cabinets are face-framed, the space between the cabinet edge and the middle framing piece was only 10½”.

 Even if I could find pull out drawers that were that narrow, what can you fit in a 9″ drawer?
 Add the cost of the ready-made pull-outs and I gave up on that idea.

 Then I had a brain-wave.
 Why not convert those shelves into drawers?